namratabafn/namratabafn/README.md

-- 👋 Hi, I’m Namrata
+- 👋 Hi, I’m Namrata!
-- 👀 I’m interested in building something useful which will simplify end user's life
+- 👀 I’m interested in building something useful which will simplify end user's life.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate on Gerald's Decision Engine and other apps at Gerald
+- 💞️ I’m looking to collaborate on Gerald's Decision Engine and other services at Gerald.
 - 📫 Reach me @namrata@joingerald.com

 <!---